eclipse-cyclonedds/cyclonedds/src/docs/config.rst

   timed-event thread, queues for delivery or, in special cases, delivers it directly to the data readers.
 + *dq.builtins*: processes all discovery data coming in from the network.
-+ *lease*: performs internal liveliness monitoring of Cyclone DDS.
++ *lease*: performs internal liveliness monitoring of Eclipse Cyclone DDS.
 + *tev*: timed-event handling, used for all kinds of things, such as: periodic transmission of participant discovery and liveliness messages, transmission of control messages for reliable writers and readers (except those that have their own